 The AHG recommends:

+To conduct the visual assessment as prepared and recommended in JVET-AB0041.

+To review and discuss the proposed verification test plan for VVC multilayer coding proposed in JVET-AB0123.

-To study the new test sequences proposed in JVET-AB41.
+To review and discuss the proposed verification test plan for the FGC SEI mssage proposed in JVET-AB0122.

-To discuss the definition of a new CTC class for gaming type content and contribution JVET-AA0123 in a joint session with SC29/AG5.

 To collect volunteers to conduct further verification tests, including volunteers to encode.

 To continue to discuss and to update the non-finalized categories of the verification test plan, including those which have not been addressed yet.